 Bias

-Quantitative Variables

 Statistical Methods

 Analysis 1: Trajectories in cigarettes per day over time

 A latent class mixture model (25–27) was used to determine longitudinal trends in cigarettes per day from baseline assessed at trial weeks 2, 10, 18, and 26.
 The primary dependent variable was percent change average CPD (e.g., a participant smoking 90% of their baseline level at Week 2 received a value of -10% for Week 2).